Skip to main content

 What is an annular ring?

-Construction of an annular ring
+How is an annular ring constructed?

 When connecting traces to another layer in a multi-layered board, you typically have to place a copper pad on your circuit board and drill a via on it to make the connection.
 The outer ring surrounding the via after the PCB drilling process constitutes the annular ring.